-- Ontional - Minors for the Colleges of Business can be found in succeeding pages in this section.

-Up to two-thirds of the courses used toward a minor can be double-counted from a major.

-o As needed to meet the 128-hour degree requirement.
+- Minor - o Optional - Minors for the College of Business can be found in succeeding pages in this section. - Up to two-thirds of the courses used toward a minor can be double-counted from a major. - Electives - As needed to meet the 128-hour degree requirement.